 Mahony, considered by liberals to be a "leader in justice for farmworkers, immigrants and other victims of economic justice," is scheduled to speak at this year's REC.

-The Congress started as an institute for religious education teachers but has since expanded to include people from all vocations and different faiths.
+The Congress started in 1956 as an institute for religious education teachers but has since expanded to include people from all vocations and different faiths.
 The event hosts nearly 200 speakers, more than 300 workshops, 14 different liturgies and book and CD signings.

 Taking control over the REC in 2011, Gomez has allowed dissident speakers who normalize homosexuality, gender ideology and transgenderism while disregarding Church teaching.
 The Congress continues liturgical abuses, including liturgical dancing.